EBEN4REAL/cavista_coding_challenge/README.md

 ## Submission Guidelines

-* Please submit your code by sending a GitHub repository link.
+* Please submit your code by sending a GitHub repository link to eigbinoba@axxess.com
 <br>